rjwCode/static_site_generator/README.md

 3. Ensure these folders/files exist:
    - `content/` — contains your Markdown files
    - `static/` — contains images and `index.css`
-   - `template.html` — your base HTML template
+   - `template.html` — your base HTML template, which can be copied from this repo

 ---